abao1999/panda/README.md

 + [HIGH | EASY] implement correct procedure for instance normalization + regenerate standardized training data
 + [HIGH | HARD] limit cycle test for generating data
 + [HIGH | EASY] are random or regular predictions windows better?
++ [HIGH | EASY] figure out how to properly configure eval metrics (e.g. whats the right seasonality for mase?)
 + [MEDIUM | MEDIUM] implement patchtst for causal prediction pretraining
 + [MEDIUM | MEDIUM] utilize the `probabilities` variable (see `dystformer/scripts/patchtst/train.py`) for the dataset to equalize dysts sampling according to the distribution of phase space dimension.
 How to weigh the augmentations in the context of dimension distribution (dimensions can be arbitrary)?
 + [MEDIUM | MEDIUM] implement a better parameter sampler for generating dyst data